-There is a love affair with humans and roses.
-Rose water is used in beauty products, perfumes, and even in cooking mainly in Middle Eastern recipes.
-It is made by steeping or steam distilling rose petals in water in order to isolate the plant’s essential oils.
+Humans and roses are involved in an enduring love affair.
+We love to use rose water, especially, in beauty products, perfumes, and even in cooking — mainly in Middle Eastern recipes.
+Rose water is made by steeping or steam-distilling rose petals in water in order to isolate the plant’s essential oils.
 Rose water is a natural but gentle astringent that can soothe irritated skin and scalp.
 It naturally conditions and moisturizers because it is rich in flavonoids and vitamins A, B3, C, D, and E. The sugars in the rose petals add to the rose water’s calming effects.

-Rose water has been said to stabilize your hair’s pH balance because it is nearer to that of hair and can aid in repairing hair’s damaged porosity.
-It acts as an anti-inflammatory and with its natural antiseptic properties it can reduce or lessen dandruff caused by fungal infections.
-Some even feel it promotes hair growth although there has been no scientific link proven.
+Rose water has been said to stabilize hair’s pH balance because its pH is similar to that of hair.
+Some say it can aid in repairing hair’s damaged porosity.
+It acts as an anti-inflammatory, and with its natural antiseptic properties, it can reduce or lessen dandruff caused by fungal infections.
+Some even believe it promotes hair growth.
 It is thought to have stimulating properties.

 Rose water can be used in shampoos, conditioners, or just in a spray bottle or spritzer.
 It is completely up to you because there are several ways to benefit from the amazing water.
-Here are some great ways to get rose water into your hair care regimen, but first let’s show you an easy way to make it.
+We’ll tell you about some great ways to get rose water into your hair care regimen, but first let’s show you an easy way to make it.

 Rose water recipe